Your guide to Temporomandibular Joint (TMJ) treatment at the dentist’s office in Alpharetta, GA

 - Irregularities with how the upper and lower teeth fit together

 Symptom severity varies considerably from patient to patient.
 Even within the same patient, formerly minor discomfort may become more debilitating.
 Pain and other functional problems can interfere with work, school, sleep, and other day-to-day activities.
-Factors such as stress are also thought to play a role, as tight muscles can make symptoms worse.
+Factors such as stress are also thought to play a role, as tight muscles can worsen symptoms.

 Resolve to live without pain.
-Schedule an evaluation at our office today.
+Schedule an evaluation at our practice today by calling us at (770) 343-4052.